2006 Commonwealth Games: Cost

-Early concerns arose about the large cost of staging the Games, with projected costs likely to be over AUD 1 billion and a high likelihood the Victorian taxpayer would have to cover the expense.
+Early concerns arose about the large cost of staging the event, with projected costs likely to be over AUD 1 billion and a high likelihood the Victorian taxpayer would have to cover the expense.
 The cost was described in some local media as excessive.
 National Party leader Peter Ryan said that the Labor government should win "gold (medal) for burning money".
 However, not all of this money was wasted.
 The actual costs for hosting the games was AUD 1.144 billion and prior to the Games, accountants at KPMG were estimating that the gross income generated by this event could be as high as AUD 1.5 billion.

-Development

-Melbourne's premier sporting ground, the Melbourne Cricket Ground (MCG), was redeveloped in preparation for the Games.
+Athletes' village

 An athlete's village in the inner suburb of Parkville housed approximately 7,000 athletes and support staff during the Games, and has been transformed into commercial housing with a distinctly eco-friendly image.
 The creation of this village attracted controversy, with critics claiming it was created by alienating public parkland, while proponents maintained that it represented the renewal of an otherwise derelict inner-city area.

+Development

 The change from Daylight Saving Time to Standard Time in Australian states that follow it was delayed from 26 March to 2 April for 2006 to avoid affecting the games.
 In addition, state and private schools amended their usual term times so as to allow the first term holidays to coincide with the Games.

 Melbourne's public transport system – train, tram and bus – ran to altered timetables with some amended or substituted services for the duration of the Games.
 For the most part, timetabled services were unchanged but suffered due to higher loads.

 For the first time ever, the Melbourne 2006 Commonwealth Games appointed a Goodwill Partner, Plan International Australia.